ibm-js/dworklight/store/README.md

 store.set("putBackend",lang.hitch(this,function(object,options){
 	var def = new Deferred();
 	//do something to send object updates to the backend.
 If there is a conflict (i.e. 409 status code) then you should
-	//reject the deferred with an errorObject = {status: 409}.
+	//reject the deferred with an errorObject = {statusCode: 409}.
 This will cause the object to be removed from the local
 	//JSONStore collection.
 	...
 	return def.promise;